py-pdf/pypdf/docs/user/extract-text.md

 ## Using a visitor

-You can use visitor-functions to control which part of a page you want to process and extract.
-The visitor-functions you provide will get called for each operator or for each text fragment.
+You can use visitor functions to control which part of a page you want to process and extract.
+The visitor functions you provide will get called for each operator or for each text fragment.

 The function provided in argument visitor_text of function extract_text has five arguments:
 * text: the current text (as long as possible, can be up to a full line)